breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ```jsx
 SAVEPOINT savepoint_name;
 ```
-So when we use this command we can **name** the different states of our database with the ROLLBACK command whenever we need to.
+So when we use this command we can **name** the different states of our database and go back to them with the ROLLBACK command whenever we need to.

 ![SQL](../../assets/images/sql-1.png)

 Now let's say we go out to have some pizza.
 Our pizza comes with three ingredients basic ingredients: mozzarella, tomato, olives.
-Our table would look like this and its name its 'PIZZA':
+Our table called 'PIZZA' would look like this:

 ![SQL](../../assets/images/sql-2.png)